Nishant R.

 Post-Bug Fixes

-• Sanity testing is essential after bug fixes.
-A sanity test ensures that the fix hasn’t introduced any new issues and that the original problem is truly resolved.
+Sanity testing is essential after a bug fix.
+A sanity test ensures that the bug fix hasn’t introduced any new issues and that the original problem is truly resolved.

 After Regression Testing

-• It’s important to perform sanity testing after regression testing to confirm that any core functionalities remain unaffected and intact despite any changes made in the codebase.
+It’s important to perform smoke and sanity testing after regression testing to confirm that any core functionalities remain unaffected and intact despite any changes made in the codebase.

 Following Minor Changes

-• When developers make minor changes or patches to the software, a sanity test validates that those changes (even minor alterations) haven’t adversely affected any main functionalities.
+When developers make minor changes or patches to the software, sanity testing checks validate that those changes (even minor alterations) haven’t adversely affected any main functionalities.

 Before Release